Hadoop – Schedulers and Types of Schedulers

 Here, Resource Manager is the Master Daemon responsible for tracking or providing the resources required by any application within the cluster, and Node Manager is the slave Daemon which monitors and keeps track of the resources used by an application and sends the feedback to Resource Manager.

 Schedulers and Applications Manager are the 2 major components of resource Manager.
 The Scheduler in YARN is totally dedicated to scheduling the jobs, it can not track the status of the application.
-On the basis of required resources, the schedular performs or we can say schedule the Jobs.
+On the basis of required resources, the scheduler performs or we can say schedule the Jobs.

 There are mainly 3 types of Schedulers in Hadoop: